Generic name: Methylphenidate Transdermal System [ meth-il-FEN-i-date ]

 - This medicine may lead to loss of skin color at or around where the patch is put on.
 Sometimes, this has happened at other areas.
-This may last even after this medicine is stopped.
+This may last even after methylphenidate transdermal system is stopped.
 The chance may be higher if you or someone in your family has ever had a skin problem called vitiligo.
 Talk with the doctor.

 - This medicine may cause harm if chewed or swallowed.
 If methylphenidate transdermal system has been put in the mouth, call a doctor or poison control center right away.

 - This medicine may affect growth in children and teens in some cases.
 They may need regular growth checks.
 Talk with the doctor.